“Hey Bill, why is there no logo on your gear?”

 I got your money, you got your gear.
 Seems about right to me.

-“Sounds good, but seeing as you’re a new company and a little weird Bill; what about returns, exchanges and warrantee?”
+“Sounds good, but seeing as this is the internet, you’re a new company and quite frankly a little weird Bill; what about returns, exchanges and warrantee?”

 No hard feelings… here’s my fair deal returns and exchange policy